Barhakhari/barhakhari.github.io/privacy-policy.md

 If you have questions or concerns about this privacy policy or your safety while using Barhakhari, please contact us at:

 **Email**: **barhakharinepal@gmail.com**

+---

+This updated version removes all references to ads and advertising services, as your app no longer includes them.
+Let me know if you need further adjustments!